ebrensi/heatflask/README.md

   in a local terminal.

-#### Deploy your app!
+### Deploy your app!
 Now head back over to the **Deploy** tab in your app's settings and deploy it.
 It should be up and running at `https://my_app.herokuapp.com`.

-If it went smoothly, **Congratulations!**
+If it went smoothly,  :smiley: **Congratulations!** :punch:

 Note:
-One thing that's different between deploying on the web versus locally is that when you run Flask locally for development, you use `flask run` or `python run` to use Flask's built in web-server.
+One thing that's different between deploying on the web versus locally is that when you run Flask locally for development, you use `flask run` or `python heatmapp.py` to use Flask's built in web-server.
 When you deploy for real on the web, Flask's development server doesn't cut it, so we use gunicorn.
 This happens behind the scenes, as Heroku automaticall installs everything in `requirements.txt` and `Procfile` specifies to use gunicorn.

 Note: Heroku has a free scheduler add-on in the add-ons section of your app's settings, that you can use to regularly run `gcexport-db.py` to automatically download the latest activities.